Table of Contents

 Invasive coronary angiogram

 This is an invasive test to assess the heart arteries for blockages.
 A thin tube is inserted into the arteries at the wrist or the top of the leg and this is pushed up to the heart and positioned in the coronary arteries.
-Iodine based contrast is then injected into the coronary arteries and X-ray pictures are taken to identify any blockages.
-This is an invasive test so there a small risks of heart attacks and strokes with the procedure.
+Iodine-based contrast is then injected into the coronary arteries and X-ray pictures are taken to identify any blockages.
+This is an invasive test so there is a small risk of heart attacks and strokes with the procedure.
 It is therefore only done if necessary, ie if a stress test or cardiac CT show significant blockages.

 MRI Brain – A brain MRI scan can be done to look for evidence of vascular disease and strokes.
 Sometimes people can have strokes and small vessel disease that they did not know they had.